brycefrank/pyfor/README.md

 If you see no errors, you are ready to process!

-## Getting Started

-An early collection of samples is located [here](https://github.com/brycefrank/pyfor/tree/master/samples).
-These demonstrate some basic tasks.

-A standalone documentation is located [here](http://brycefrank.com/pyfor).
-This provides specific documentation for each class and function.

 ## Features

 Below is a list of features, complete and otherwise.